KMweha/Django-Ecommerce-Project/README.md

 ## Models
 - **Customer**
-    - `name`: The full name of the customer.
+    - `name`: The full names of the customer.
     - `email`: The unique email address of the customer.

 - **Order**